8 Australian-Inspired Cafes and Restaurants

 London has no shortage of Australian cafes, keen to bring a taste of the sweet life (mainly brunch and great coffee) to the UK.
-With today (Tuesday 25th April) being ANZAC Day and a plane ticket Down Under a little out of the question, you’ll want to read on for our guide to the best Aussie-inspired venues London has to offer…
+Rather than a gruelling 28 hour flight, why not pop down to your local Aussie-inspired restaurant, here’s what’s on offer…

 What: Chicken Parma and Proper Lamingtons

 Why: If there’s one venue that knows about Australia, it’s Timmy Green.
 Part of the popular Daisy Green group of cafes, Timmy Green is the latest addition, in Victoria’s Nova development.
 Visit for its award-winning banana sandwich alone, or go a little more hearty with a classic chicken parmigiana.
 Not in Victoria?
 Visit their sister sites Daisy Green or Beany Green.

 Balls and Company